 Another reason Malek gives is that eBook textbooks are simply still too expensive.
 Many students get their textbooks on the secondhand market for considerably less money than the current cost of an eBook textbook.
 His solution?
 Lowering the costs of the eBook textbooks, and working with university bookstores to help subsidize the cost of the eBooks.
 Another step he would take is further integration of the curriculum with digital learning tools, thus making an eBook an indispensable part of the learning experience.

-On Lulu, instructors publish course packs, textbooks and eBooks tailored to their own curriculum.
+On Lulu, instructors publish course packs, textbooks, and eBooks tailored to their own curriculum.
 They’ve created these integrated, immersive texts that Malek believes to be the future of textbooks and the learning experience.
 In the non-digital realm, one of the benefits of textbooks and course packs being published independently is that they can be revised each year without fear of an overstock of the old editions.
-By printing on-demand, professors and instructors can limit the amount of books they print, which is better for their wallet and the environment. .
+By printing on-demand, professors and instructors can limit the

 Does it seem realistic that college students will pick up an eBook instead of a textbook?
 What price will be attractive to them to make this decision?
 Has anyone out there used an eBook in their class, either a teacher or a student?